Service Desk Chatbot Guide (2026): What It Is and How to Deploy It (Downloadable Checklist Inside)

 Chatbots aren’t just reactive.
 They can remind users to complete tasks, follow up on open items, or share critical alerts before an issue escalates.

-For example, if a customer starts onboarding but doesn’t finish, the bot can nudge them to complete it.
+For example, if an employee hasn’t finished their compliance training, a HR service desk chatbot can nudge them to complete it.

 7. Seamless Escalation to Human Agents